 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
-A float switch will enable the pumps to come on automatically if a significant amount of water accumulates in the bilge.
-The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the off position.
-The bilge pumps are also equipped with switches at the helm.
+They will enable the pumps to come on automatically if a significant amount of water accumulates in the bilges.
+The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
+The bilge pumps are equipped with switches at the helm.
 When a switch is in the "on" position the pump will run continuously.
-The pump should not be left in the "on" mode unless someone is monitoring the system and can turn the pump off when the bilge is dry.
-When a switch is in the off position, the pump is off unless activated by the float switch.
+The pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+When a switch is in the "off" position, the pump is off unless activated by the float switch.